• Lower Price

 There are currently no items in your shopping cart.

-The Perfect Beard Stubble: Maintaining that 5 o’clock Shadow
+The perfect beard stubble: Maintaining that 5 o’clock shadow

 A man wearing a shirt with beard stubble holds a phone while smiling.

-Stubble – so unassuming, yet so powerful.
-It has many names, like a 5 o’clock shadow, but it has a distinctive look that can totally change any man’s face, even the baby-faced ones.
-There is a certain rakish, mysterious charm to the short stubble beard.
-The best part is that to start this style all that is needed is a long day at the office, or a long night out.
-If you have decided your preference to the length and shape of your light stubble beard, you then need to know how to keep it perfectly in shape and how to soften the beard.
+Stubble – so often overlooked by many beard enthusiasts, yet so powerful.
+It has many popular beard styles associated with it, like the trendy 5 o’clock shadow, but it has a distinctive look that can totally change any man’s face, even the babyface ones.
+There is a certain rakish, mysterious charm to the short stubble beard that has led it to skyrocket in popularity, even in celebrity circles.
+The best part is that this style can be easily achieved – had a long day at the office or a fun night out?
+Many men will find that faint facial stubble has already started to appear.

-How to trim and shave the three-day beard:
+How to trim and shave the three-day beard

 A man with a full beard shaves his face with a silver and black electric shaver.